Meet Our Board

 Elizabeth has served as a member of the State Commission for First Five California.
 She also served as a Probation Commissioner for the City and County of San Francisco, and currently serves on several not-for-profit board of directors, including the Dr. Richard Grossman Community Foundation.
 She has served as a volunteer in youth incarceration facilities in Los Angeles, San Francisco and Honolulu.

-Formerly a juvenile court judge on the Los Angeles Superior Court, Jan continues to work with underserved and incarcerated youth.
-She is a member of the county Probation Commission and also volunteers as a writing teacher within the county’s detention facilities for Inside Out Writers.
+Formerly a juvenile court judge on the Los Angeles Superior Court, Jan continues to work with under-served and incarcerated youth.
+She is a member of the county Probation Commission and also volunteers as a writing teacher within the county’s detention facilities.
 She is the mother of three adult children, an amateur photographer and struggles in pursuit of French fluency.

 Diane is the founder of Furlined, Love Child and Jefferson Projects, and co-founder of ManifestWorks.
 With over 30 years experience in commercial advertising, she's committed to producing creative and strategic content that will influence and effect social change.
 She has served on The Board of Governors for the AICP/Museum of Modern Art and has participated as a judge at the Cannes Festival.